scottbw/analytics-udd/udd/assessment_instance.md

 ### Notes
 There is also the similar MAX_POINTS property on student_on_assessment_instance, which is for informational purposes.
 It has more a permissive format and value space.

+## PROVIDED_AT

+### Description
+Date and time stamp of the provision of the entity file to the Learning Data Hub.
+If not provided, the timestamp of the file itself will be used.

+### Purpose
+To provide a clear indication of the date and time of when the data was supplied.
+Cf. date/time of extraction or update.

+### Derivation
+Provider

+### Valid Values
+Date/time in ISO 8601 format - YYYY-MM-DDThh:mm

+### Format
+String in ISO 8601 date and time format - YYYY-MM-DDThh:mm

+### Notes